sayjava/deputy/README.md

 # What is Deputy?

-Behave is an HTTP API mock server that can aid in rapid application development by mocking endpoints and configuring responses from configurations.
+Deputy is an HTTP API mock server that can aid in rapid application development by mocking endpoints and configuring responses from configurations.

-Behave can also act as a testing server to validate what requests made by system under test.
+Deputy can also act as a testing server to validate what requests made by system under test.

 # Quick Start